 TDS on Brokerage- Overview

-TDS on Brokerage refers to the tax that is deducted at source by the broker or intermediary on behalf of the investor or trader.
-The provisions of TDS on Brokerage are regulated by the Indian Income Tax Act, 1961, and governed by the provisions of Section 194H.
-According to this section, all brokers, intermediaries, or agents who earn brokerage or tds commission income over the specified limit are required to deduct tax at the source before making payment to the recipient.
+The tax that is withheld at source by the broker or intermediary on behalf of the investor or trader is referred to as TDS on Brokerage.
+The Indian Income Tax Act, of 1961 regulates and governs the TDS on Brokerage arrangements under Section 194H.
+This clause mandates that all brokers, intermediaries, and agents who receive brokerage or TDS commission income over a certain threshold deduct tax at the source prior to paying the beneficiary

 What is Section 194H?